Hot & Cold Ethics

 Accountability helps mitigate all these forces.
 Whether it’s a medical chaperone or an attentive accountant, a watchful presence is a powerful deterrent.
 And the most powerful form of accountability is often board discipline.
 If the discipline is serious enough, the person on the receiving end is made painfully aware that the board is watching and stands ready to revoke their license if they commit another violation.

-The protection plan each person completes at the end of a PBI ethics class reflects what they have learned about their vulnerabilities, risk factors, resistance and accountability.
-It helps them recognize situations in the future that for them involve serious risks and it gives them tools to avoid or mitigate those risks.
-The lonely physician with a flirtatious patient makes arrangements to always have a chaperone in the room during examinations.
+The protection plan each participant develops during their course reflects what they have learned about their vulnerabilities, risk factors, resistance, and accountability.
+It helps them recognize situations in the future that may involve serious risks and gives them tools to avoid or mitigate those risks.

 Of course, the protection plan is only useful if it is used, and kept up to date.
 Situations change.
 The physician going through a divorce may eventually remarry, but may also lose a beloved parent.
 And as situations change, so do vulnerabilities and risk factors, which is why many PBI graduates choose to participate in Maintenance and Accountability Seminars.
 These weekly conference calls with fellow graduates give participants a chance to discuss challenges they are going through and revise protection plans as needed for ongoing accountability.

-Those who have lived through board discipline and benefitted from a remedial class are changed by the experience.
-The class they attend is nothing like the ethics class they expected and the knowledge they gain, often at great personal pain, is something they are unlikely ever to forget.
+Those who have lived through board discipline and benefitted from remedial education are changed by the experience.
+The course they attend is nothing like the ethics class they expected and the knowledge they gain, often at great personal pain, is something they are unlikely ever to forget.